-Communication might be the single most important skill we can develop to improve our relationships.
+Conscious communication might be the single most important skill we can develop to improve our relationships.

 However, most of us struggle to communicate in a way that helps us be understood by others.

-This happens for any number of reasons.
+This happens for a number of reasons.

 It helps if we know why we’re communicating.